 If you’ve been in an accident caused by another person’s carelessness, and that party’s insurance adjuster asks you to supply statements, medical records or other materials pertaining to that accident, never hand over any materials until you’ve consulted with a personal injury lawyer.
 In most instances, even a request for this information can be seen as a tacit admission that the insurance carrier understands its client’s involvement.

 Insurance companies don’t make money by treating the victims of accidents fairly.
 They make money by minimizing the amounts they have to pay out to victims.
-This is one instance in which it is absolutely in your best interest to partner with a personal injury attorney.
+This is one instance in which it is absolutely in your interest to partner with a personal injury attorney.

 Were you recently injured in an accident?
 This may have happened at your job or on the highway while driving your car.
 It may have happened at a restaurant, public park, or at the home of a neighbor.
 Regardless of where it happened, you have the right to file a personal injury claim with a qualified local Los Angeles personal injury attorney.